twowaits/SDE-Interview-Questions/Samsung/README.md

 - There is a file and 5 processes.
 How can you grant access so that only 2 process can write to file and 1 can read file at a time .
 - Stack pointer vs Frame pointer.
+- Explain spooling.
+- You are given a process A. The scheduler is using Priority Based Round Robin Technique for scheduling various process.
+Suppose at some instant A was being run and it entered its critical section.
+And there it acquired a resource X. Meanwhile another process B comes to the ready queue.
+B has more priority than A. Now the preemption occurs and scheduler decides to run B and it also wants t own resource X to complete some task.
+Now B won’t be able to take the resource as A is already having it but since it has higher priority it must run before A. So is this condition a deadlock?
+Explain with reasons.
+- What is starvation?
+Out of priority based round robin scheduling and priority based scheduling , which one is more likely to suffer from the problem of starvation?
+How to recover from starvation?

 <br/>
 <i><u name="misc">Miscellaneous</u></i>